learn-co-curriculum/react-hooks-redux-dispatch-with-events/README.md

 	render();
 }
 ```
-Ok, so now each time we dispatch an action we should have to update our html because the `render` function is also called.
+Ok, so now each time we dispatch an action we should have to update our HTML because the `render` function is also called.
 Now for a little refactoring.
 Let's have only our initial state set in the reducer.
 We do that by setting our initial state as a default argument to our `changeState` reducer.
 Go ahead and tackle it.
 We'll show the code below.

 ### 4. Use a default argument in the reducer to set the initial state.

-Now our changeState function should look like the following.
+Now our `changeState` function should look like the following.

 ```javascript
 // let state = {count: 0}